Optional Categories

 }

-Anchor point for CCPA and Geolocation CCPA and Geolocation
+Anchor point for CCPA and Geolocation - Pro

 By default, Cookie Control requires explicit, affirmative user action before any consent option is enabled.
 This stricter privacy requirement is due to GDPR and is enforced for those visiting your site from within the EU.